-Can We Move On: From the Trope of the Woman Whose Feminism Is Expressed Through Smoking, Drinking
+Can We Move On: From the Trope of the Woman Whose Feminism Is Expressed Only Through Smoking, Drinking

 Can We Move On?
 From the Lady Cop Trope That Shows a Male‑Centric Idea of an Empowered Woman

-Moreover, when the female lead is shown to freely drink or go through cigarette packs, they are not instantly liberated from misogyny.
+Moreover, the fact remains that drinking with abandon, or burning through cigarette packs, are not automatic instruments of liberation from misogyny — at least, not in the reality we live in.
 “When a male actor smokes on screen, it’s simply a habit that is injurious to health.
 But when a woman does the same, it’s a sign of progression.
 To be fair, there’s an element of truth to it too.
 For centuries, women have been restricted from smoking and drinking, activities that only men were permitted to indulge in.
 But honestly, it’s tiresome to see these clichès being repeated in every other Bollywood film… I am a non-smoker and non-drinker… and I’m a liberal woman,” Mazumder continued.

-There is a tussle between fact and fiction — feminism doesn’t necessarily make one addicted to cigarettes and alcohol; a woman who smokes and drinks doesn’t automatically become a feminist.
-The very same movies that portray feminism through cigarettes and alcohol often continue to have their “feminist” leads further the extremely unfeminist acts of shaming other women for unfiltered-ly discussing something as natural as childbirth and its complications, being a certain weight, choosing to settle down, or sleeping with their bosses — all things the female leads Veere Di Wedding indulged in at different points in the movie.
+Therein manifests a tussle between fact and fiction — feminism doesn’t necessarily make one addicted to cigarettes and alcohol; a woman who smokes and drinks doesn’t automatically become a feminist.
+The very same movies that portray feminism through cigarettes and alcohol often continue to have their “feminist” leads further the extremely unfeminist acts of shaming other women for unfiltered-ly discussing something as natural as childbirth and its complications, being a certain weight, choosing to settle down, or sleeping with their bosses — all things the female leads in Veere Di Wedding indulged in at different points in the movie.

 Veere Di Wedding, among other movies, thus presents a rather superficial take on feminism, which becomes even more apparent in its flagship song, Tareefaan.
 Yes, Bollywood has been treating women as disposable, scantily clad sex objects in movies for years now.
 The solution, however, isn’t to treat men the same way.
-Similarly, making the female leads take up smoking and drinking doesn’t automatically liberate them from misogyny.
-Feminism doesn’t seek to take a leaf out of toxic masculinity’s book and unleash the same treatments that have historically been meted out to women.
+Neither does that end misogyny, nor champion feminism — much like making the female leads take up smoking and drinking, doesn’t.
+Feminism doesn’t seek to take a leaf out of toxic masculinity’s book and unleash the same treatments that have historically been meted out to women, on men.
 Instead, it seeks to create a more equitable culture — an idea that appears to have been lost on the filmmakers.

-In addition, such depictions of the “modern woman” tend to restrict what the real modern woman can and cannot do. “[U]nlike the cigarette-and-booze-only haze of her cinematic counterpart’s life, the real-life modern Indian girl had aspirations that went far beyond her party habits.
+In addition, such depictions of the “modern woman” tend to overshadow what the real modern woman can and cannot do. “[U]nlike the cigarette-and-booze-only haze of her cinematic counterpart’s life, the real-life modern Indian girl had aspirations that went far beyond her party habits.
 She was studying to be more — ‘outshining‘ young boys in board exams, going to college, excelling at work, and trying to solve the eternal problem of balancing employment and home,” Aditi Murti had written in The Swaddle, criticizing Bollywood’s “Modern Girl” trope, which is often showcased through the smoking-drinking clichè.

 Having presented the women as progressive, through smoking and drinking, Hindi cinema often designs their characters’ arcs to ultimately apologize for their “modern” lifestyle.
 The portrayals are, then, designed to be “woke” bait, besides serving to “scare young Indian women back into their positions as dutiful, quiet wives,” as Murti had noted.
 Take the example of Padukone’s character from Cocktail — she is rejected by the man she loves for her gregarious, independent lifestyle.
-Veronica should’ve just cut her losses and moved on — given that he cheated on her with her best friend simply because he considered the latter sanskaari enough to get married to.
-The trash had taken itself out (of her life), after all.
-Instead, she regrets her modernity and transforms her personality, becoming docile enough for him to like her.
+Veronica should’ve just cut her losses and moved on — given that the impugned boyfriend cheated on her with her best friend, simply because he considered the latter sanskaari enough to get married to.
+The trash had taken itself out (of Veronica’s life), after all.
+Yet, for the sake of winning hey boyfriend’s affection, she regrets her modernity and transforms her personality — becoming docile enough for him to like her.

 Related on The Swaddle: